iwonderanddev/jobladder/README.md

 * Promotes culture, processes and best practices across the company
 * Board member

-> [*] the number of years of experience is indicative, for example a developer with 8 years could be a lead developer, it depends on the skills and maturity, the same for others levels of course.
+> [*] the number of years of experience is provided as indication only.
+A developer with 8 years of experience could be hired as a lead developer, it depends on the skills and professional maturity.
+The same goes for the other levels.